 A National Statistics Publication for Scotland.

-The latest publication of Quarterly National Accounts Scotland statistics was announced today by Scotland’s Chief Statistician.
-This release includes results up to the first quarter of 2016 (January-March), as well as the first estimates for financial year 2015-16.
+The latest publication of Quarterly National Accounts Scotland (QNAS) was announced today by Scotland’s Chief Statistician.

-• Including a geographical share of UK extra-regio (offshore and overseas) economic activity, total Scottish GDP in 2015-16 is estimated at £157 billion in total, or £29,593 per person during financial year 2016-17.
+- Including a geographical share of UK extra-regio (offshore and overseas) economic activity, Scottish GDP is estimated at £159.4 billion in total, or £29,593 per person during financial year 2016-17.

 Further information on Scottish economic statistics is available at http://www.scotland.gov.uk/Topics/Statistics/Browse/Economy

 The figures released today were produced in accordance with professional standards set out in the Code of Practice for Official Statistics.
 More information on the standards of official statistics in Scotland can be accessed at: http://www.scotland.gov.uk/Topics/Statistics/About